-Aria here, one of the Social Care gurus at Shopify.
+Aria here, I'm on the Social Care team at Shopify.

 Providing feedback on stores is a big part of what we do in the Forums community.
 We want to give you as much help as we can to set you up for success.
 We know a trustworthy, professional-looking store will have a much bigger chance of converting your traffic into sales.